jsommers/cbook/stdlib.rst

             scanf("hello %d %s %s", &num, s1, s2);
         }

-The above code looks for the word "hello" followed by a number and two words (all separated by whitespace). scanf() uses the pointers &num, s1, and s2 to store what it finds into the local variables.
+The above code looks for the word "hello" followed by a number and two words (all separated by whitespace).  ``scanf()`` uses the pointers &num, s1, and s2 to store what it finds into the local variables.

 ``int snprintf(char* buffer, size_t size, const char *format, ...)``
     A version of ``printf`` that fills a char buffer with the resulting formatted string.
 The first two arguments of ``snprintf`` are the buffer to file and the size of the buffer.
 The remaining arguments are exactly like ``printf``: a format string followed by any arguments to be formatted in the resulting string.
+There is also a ``sprintf`` function, but it is not "safe" since it does not include the buffer size in the set of parameters, which makes buffer overflows [#f1]_ easily possible.

 ``int fprintf(FILE *stream, const char *format, ...)``
     A version of ``printf`` that causes output to be sent to a file instead of to the default standard output.  ``printf`` works exactly like ``fprintf(stdout, ...)`` since ``stdout`` is predefined in ``stdio.h`` as a ``FILE *`` that results in console output.